JoachimTramper/Chat-AI-Platform/README.md

 - The backend uses a JwtStrategy to validate Bearer tokens on protected routes and socket connections.
 - Prisma manages the schema and migrations; models include User, Channel, and Message.
 - The frontend stores the access token in localStorage and attaches it to requests; an Axios interceptor clears invalid tokens.
+- The AI bot is implemented as a NestJS service and communicates with Groq using an OpenAI-compatible API.
+- The bot is triggered only via mentions or explicit commands to reduce cost and noise.

 ---